secureCodeBox/documentation/README.md

 |-..
 ```

-This script overrides all existing subdirectories within 'trgPath', with the same name as as the names in 'srcDirs'.
+This script overrides all existing subdirectories within 'targetPath', with the same name as as the names in 'srcDirs'.
 This script does not check for markdown files but for files named 'README.md'.
 The subdirectories are not required to contain a README.md.